BINF-6310L-8310L-Spring25/Problem_Set_11_PCA_human/README.md

 5. Use the ```left_join()``` function to merge your PCA points with the sample data.
 You want the PCA points to be on the _left side_ of this command.
 This will keep all observations in the first dataset and keep only the matching data points in the second dataset
 6. You can use the function ```table(dat$col)``` to summarize a column or row in a dataframe.

-Questions:
+# Question D1
 - In the data, how many individuals are found in the AFR (African) Superpopulation?

+# Question D2
 - In the data, how many individuals are female (sex)

+&nbsp;
+&nbsp;

-### Problem 5 - Visualize the data
+### Problem E - Visualize the data

-- Use ggplot to produce a plot on PC1 and PC2.
+Use ggplot to produce a plot on PC1 and PC2.
 Color the points with the SuperPopulation groups

+# Question E1
 - What Superpopulation appears to be _the most distinct_ from the other populations?

-- Use ggplot to produce a plot on PC1 and PC2.
+Use ggplot to produce a plot on PC1 and PC2.
 Color the points with the Sex groups

+# Question E2
 - Does our data cluster by sex?

-### Problem 6 - Get Clusters
+### Problem F - Get Clusters

 Use thhe ```fviz_nbclust()``` function to plot the number number of clusters **in the PCA coordinates for PC1 and PC2**against the within sum-of-squares.
 Remeber, we are looking for where the "elbow" of that plot is (aka where the improvement starts to decrease in magnitude)